Peru Trekking Tour

 |miles||feet gain||miles||feet gain||miles||feet gain||miles||feet gain||miles||feet gain|

-The terrain on this trip includes mountain trails, Inca stone jungle paths, archaeological site walks.
+The terrain on this trip includes high elevation mountain trails, Inca stone jungle paths, archaeological site walks.

 * Includes a shuttle